|In-state Tuition (per semester hour, unless noted)||$1,942*|

 - The Princeton Review ranks Rice no. 1 nationally for race/class interaction, no. 2 for best quality of life, no. 3 for best student-run newspaper, and no. 5 for happiest students, based on student feedback.

 - Rice is consistently ranked as a “best value” because its tuition is lower than rates at peer research universities and its financial aid policy is designed to make education affordable to students from a variety of cultural and socio-economic backgrounds.

 - Undergraduate students receive a “Passport to Houston” that provides free, unlimited use of the Houston bus and light-rail system and free or discounted admission to museums and opera, symphony, ballet, and theater performances.

-Most of the nearly 3,900 undergraduates live in one of 11 coed residential colleges.
-Based on similar models at Oxford and Cambridge, the residential college system encourages students to develop close relationships with one another and their faculty advisers.
-Each college sponsors its own intramural teams, and students participate in self-government and other social activities unique to their college.
+Most undergraduates live in one of 11 coed residential colleges.
+Based on similar models at Oxford and Cambridge, this system encourages students to develop close relationships with one another and their faculty advisers.
 The 300-acre campus, which features neo-Byzantine architecture, is located next to the Texas Medical Center and the Houston Museum District, and is just a short light-rail train ride from downtown Houston.

 Living in Houston puts an array of cultural, athletic, and entertainment opportunities at students’ fingertips.
-The fourth most populous city in the U.S., Houston is home to numerous Fortune 500 companies that provide students with valuable internship and full-time employment opportunities.
+Houston is home to numerous Fortune 500 companies that provide students with valuable internship and full-time employment opportunities.